 Mezzo-soprano Maria Miller is a proud native of Paducah, KY.
+She will join the Sarasota Opera as a Resident Artist in the Spring 2021 season, covering The Sorceress in Dido and Aeneas.
 In her house debut at Cincinnati Opera, portraying the role of Nancy Smith in the world premiere of Blind Injustice, Opera News writes: "Miller made a very strong impression, showing a warm lyric voice with an easy top."
 Before the cancellations due to the safety concerns of the coronavirus, Ms. Miller was to join the 2020 Apprentice Artist Program at Santa Fe Opera covering the Turnspit in Rusalka.

 Miller has sung in Cincinnati Opera Fusion Workshops as the role of Rumer in William Menefield’s Fierce, as Celeste in Gregory Spears' Castor and Patience, and as Nancy Smith in Scott Davenport Richards’ Blind Injustice, which she later premiered in the Cincinnati Opera mainstage season.
 On the concert stage, she has appeared as a soloist for Mendelssohn’s Elijah with the Hilton Head Symphony, Handel's Messiah and Bach B Minor Mass with Collegium Cincinnati, Bernstein MASS with the Cincinnati May Festival Chorus, Schéhérazade and Alexander Nevsky with CCM Concert Orchestra, and Bettina Skrzypczak’s Miroirs as part of the Café MoMus Polish Festival in Cincinnati, OH.
 She has also completed two seasons of a summer concert series with Classic Lyric Arts, Inc., across France and Italy.